lfrederick2106/mod1project/README.md

 Please ensure your pull request adheres to the following guidelines:

--Search previous suggestions before making a new one, as yours may be a duplicate.
+- Search previous suggestions before making a new one, as yours may be a duplicate.
--New features, or improvements to the existing features are welcome.
+- New features, or improvements to the existing features are welcome.
--Keep descriptions short and simple, but descriptive.
+- Keep descriptions short and simple, but descriptive.
--Start the description with a capital and end with a full stop/period.
+- Start the description with a capital and end with a full stop/period.
--Check your spelling and grammar.
+- Check your spelling and grammar.

 Thank you for your suggestions!